Plumsail/forms-docs/SharePoint/javascript/controls.rst

                 - 'edit' -  item has been changed

-                - 'delete' - item/file ahs been deleted
+                - 'delete' - item/file has been deleted

-                - 'upload' - file ahs been uploaded
+                - 'upload' - file has been uploaded

             - itemId - returns the ID of the changed item